honzahovorka/nette-sandbox/readme.md

 Devstack
 --------

-`srigi-sandbox` use **gulpjs** as a minimal dev-stack to support you during development.
+`hexicz-sandbox` use **gulpjs** as a minimal dev-stack to support you during development.
 To fully embrace advantages of dev-stack you must install needed tools & packages.
 Nodejs is main requirement.
 See [installation instruction](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager) on how to install nodejs on your machine.

 Then install dev-stack: